A Restraining Order Can Offer Peace Of Mind

-Under California state law, taking out a restraining order against a former spouse, boyfriend / girlfriend, or family member is a relatively easy and straightforward process.
+Under California state law, taking out a restraining order against a former spouse, significant other, partner, or family member is a relatively easy.
 Typically, when a person is in fear for their immediate safety, they can request a restraining order by filling out an affidavit at the local courthouse.
 A temporary restraining order will be issued and a hearing set to determine if the order should be extended.

 Can Taking Out A Restraining Order Really Reduce A Threat?

-While a restraining order may not be hundred percent effective in providing total protection, it notifies law enforcement and the court of your situation and requires the person against whom the order is issued to comply with the following:
+While a restraining order may not be 100 percent effective in providing total protection, it notifies law enforcement and the court of your situation, and requires the person against whom the order is issued to comply with the following:

 - Vacate an apartment or house if shared with the person feeling threatened

 - Avoid all contact with the person, their children, relatives and specified others

 - Comply with federal law prohibiting ownership of a gun

 - Continue payment of child support and spousal maintenance, if applicable

 - Visitation or custody of children may be denied or modified in cases involving a threat of abduction or abuse

 Should a restraining or protection order be violated, the authorities can immediately arrest and detain the person threatening you.
 Additionally, violating a restraining order can result in criminal charges.
 While a restraining order may not ultimately prevent violence, they have the advantage of involving law enforcement early on, making it more difficult for someone to harm you.